Rubelium/leburc-website/README.md

 - TypeScript is a typed superset of JavaScript that compiles to plain JavaScript.
 Catch those errors early.
 - The purpose of this project is to build a suite of analysis and project deploy tools for the Solana blockchain.
 - This is a work in progress (WIP) without a designated direction as of now in terms of a feature map.
-- This README will always contain up-to-date information (call me out otherwise).
+- This README will always contain up-to-date information.

 ## Available Scripts